Criteria and conditions

 Malta

 Recognised refugees may apply for family reunification in Malta according to national legislation.[1]
-“Family members” include the refugee’s spouse and their unmarried minor children.
+“Family members” include the refugee’s spouse and their unmarried minor children, and the parents or responsible adult in the case of minors.
+In the Government’s ‘LGBTIQ+ Equality Strategy and Action Plan 2023-2027’ there is a commitment to “initiate discussions with relevant authorities to ensure better family reunification practices extending to all couples in stable relationships.”[2]

 Only refugees may apply for family reunification, since the Regulations specify that subsidiary protection beneficiaries are excluded from this provision: “The sponsor shall not be entitled to apply for family reunification if he is authorised to reside in Malta on the basis of a subsidiary form of protection…”.[3]
 The exclusion of subsidiary protection beneficiaries from family reunification was raised as a major concern by the Council of Europe Commissioner for Human Rights.[4]

-Applications must be addressed to Identity Malta, which has to give a written notification of the decision no later than nine months after the lodging of the application.
+Applications must be addressed to Identitá, which has to give a written notification of the decision no later than nine months after the lodging of the application.

 In order to be able to apply, applicants need to provide evidence of their relationship with family members, and they need to have an accommodation regarded as normal for a comparable family in Malta as well as a sickness insurance.
 Moreover, applicants are requested to prove stable and regular resources that are sufficient to maintain the sponsor and the members of the family without recourse to the social assistance system in Malta which would be equivalent to, at least, the average wage in Malta with an addition of another 20% income or resources for each member of the family.[6]